mmoayyed/mmoayyed.github.io/_posts/2016-06-26-cas-survey-results.md

 ## Features

 Survey participants were also asked to vote on a number of proposed features on a 1-5 scale with 5 being most desirable.
-The following table shows an aggregated view of the results for each given feature where the adoption percentage is a summary of 4 and 5 response types, indicating  development should strongly focus on the completion or improvement of the proposed item.
+The following table shows an aggregated view of the results for each given feature where the adoption percentage is a summary of category 4 and 5 response types, indicating  development should strongly focus on the completion or improvement of the proposed item.

 | Feature  | Vote |
 | ------------- | ------------- |